jarifnahmed/fairbnb/README.md

 <div align="justify">

-//TODO: is a [Remember The Milk](https://www.rememberthemilk.com/) inspired full-stack web application with dynamic features catered to programmers. //TODO: lets users create groups, add members, set tasks, subtasks, and assign due dates for members.
-Try out the app as a Demo user by clicking on the [link](https://aa-todo.herokuapp.com/) above!
+FairBnB is an [AirBnB](https://www.airbnb.com/) inspired full-stack web application with dynamic features catered to people who want to list and rent affordable places.
+FairBnB lets users create listings and other users.
+Other users can review those listings.
+Try out the app as a Demo user by clicking on the [link](https://fairbnb-app.herokuapp.com/) above!

 <div>